Snowflake-Labs/terraform-provider-snowflake/README.md

 If you need help, try the [discussions area](https://github.com/chanzuckerberg/terraform-provider-snowflake/discussions) of this repo.

+For an end-to-end guide on how to use this provider, checkout [guides.snowflake.com](https://guides.snowflake.com/guide/terraforming_snowflake/)

 ## Install

 The easiest way is to run this command: